martinescardo/HoTTEST-Summer-School/Agda/Lecture-Notes/introduction.lagda.md

 module introduction where
 ```

-**Warning**.
+**Warning for maintainers of the lecture notes**.
 This module should not be imported from any module other than natural-numbers-type.lagda.md.
 The reason the import is needed there is that the pragma {-# BUILTIN NATURAL ℕ #-} cannot be used in two modules, but the build of these lecture notes requires importing all files.

 -->
 # Introduction to Agda